Our rating(4.2/5)

 Discounts and promotions: Set up various kinds of discounts like Buy One, Get One Free, Student Discount (% or $) and timed promotions like a Happy Hour offer on all alcoholic drinks on set days and times.

-Service charge and tipping: In the Dashboard, you can set a discretionary service charge to be added to bills automatically, whether for larger groups (determined by number of seats) or anyone.
-It is also possible to apply taxes to the service charge automatically.
-Alternatively, you can set up detailed tipping options.
+Service charge and gratuity: Discretionary service charges can be added to bills automatically, whether for larger groups (determined by number of seats) or everyone.
+It’s also possible to apply taxes to the service charge automatically or set up detailed tipping options.

 Employee management: Set up individual staff accounts so you can analyse sales per employee, attach orders to individual colleagues, track work hours, set individual staff permissions and view timecards.
 Square for Restaurants requires employees to log in with a device code specific to the individual iPad.